 VCON is a framework for remote (OTA) firmware updates and remote serial monitor, for a wide range of microcontrollers.
 VCON framework consists of two parts:

-Any ESP32 / ESP32C3 device can be used.
+Any ESP32 / ESP32C3 device or module can be used.
 Flashing VCON pre-built firmware turns that device into a remote programmer and serial monitor.
 It can be registered on the management cloud, and be controlled remotely via GUI or the REST API.
 Once ESP32 is wired to the external device, that external device can be re-programmed over the secure REST API.
-An external device is called a "Host".
+An external, target device is called a "Host".

 In addition to the OTA wiring, VCON module can be wired to the Host's UART.
 In this case, VCON module could be configured to act as a network bridge - either in transparent, or non-transparent mode: